SegersIan/knowledge-base/content/cybersecurity/network-security.md

   * Post authentication/connecting, then segmentation happens if applied.
   * [See also](<identity-and-access-management#Authentication and Authorization Technologies>)
   * Also used for `port-authentication`, being the `physical port`.
-    * So even when you connect physically to a port, a `supplicant` has to be provided and a AuthN process must find place.
+    * So even when you connect physically to a port, a `supplicant` has to be provided and an AuthN process must take place.

 ### Port Security and Port-Level Protections
-> Again, we are reffering here to the physical ports.
+> Again, we are referring here to the physical ports.
-* **Port Security** - Allow list `mac addresses` for a specific port (or max amount of mac addresses)
+* **Port Security** - Allow list `MAC addresses` for a specific port (or max amount of MAC addresses)
-  * Prevents MAC spoofing, content-addresable memory (CAM) table overfflows, plug in extra network devices
+  * Prevents MAC spoofing, content-addressable memory (CAM) table overflows, plug in extra network devices
-* **Content-addresable memory (CAM) table**
+* **Content-addressable memory (CAM) table**
-  * Maps `mac` addresses to `ip` addreses.
+  * Maps `MAC` addresses to `IP` addresses.
-  * Poisining the **CAM** could allow attackers to "escape" certain limitations.
+  * Poisoning the **CAM** could allow attackers to "escape" certain limitations.
   * **CAM Table Overflow Attack**
-    * Overflow the CAM table (usually fixed size) by spamming thousands of frames with random different mac addresses
+    * Overflow the CAM table (usually fixed size) by spamming thousands of frames with random different MAC addresses
-    * Once full, no new mac addresses can b learned, so it falls back to HUB (broadcast anything you get)
+    * Once full, no new MAC addresses can be learned, so it falls back to HUB (broadcast anything you get)
-    * Result: Attack reveives now all traffic on their port
+    * Result: Attacker receives now all traffic on their port
-* **Mac Spoofing** might not be hard, port security can still be that extra layer of challenge.
+* **MAC Spoofing** might not be hard, port security can still be that extra layer of challenge.
 * **Port-Level Protections**
   * **General Concepts**
       * *Bridge Protocol Data Unit (BPDU)* - Messages to coordinate the Spanning Tree.